decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 ### Step 5: Fine-tuning

-For details on setting up the training pipeline on [Qwak](https://www.qwak.com/lp/end-to-end-mlops/?utm_source=github&utm_medium=referral&utm_campaign=decodingml) and running it, please referr to the [TRAINING]() document.
+For details on setting up the training pipeline on [Qwak](https://www.qwak.com/lp/end-to-end-mlops/?utm_source=github&utm_medium=referral&utm_campaign=decodingml) and running it, please refer to the [TRAINING](https://github.com/decodingml/llm-twin-course/blob/main/TRAINING.md) document.

 ### Step 6: Inference

-After you finetuned your model, the first step is to deploy the inference pipeline to Qwak as a REST API service:
+After you have finetuned your model, the first step is to deploy the inference pipeline to Qwak as a REST API service:
 ```shell
 deploy-inference-pipeline
 ```